ABA and CMS Event Focuses on ABA Civil Immigration Detention Standards and Need to Reform U.S. Immigration Detention Policies

 The American Bar Association’s (ABA) new Civil Immigration Detention Standards were the topic of discussion at an event held yesterday in New York City.
 The event – entitled “a Dialogue on ABA Civil Immigration Detention Standards: Promoting Fair Treatment and Access to Justice” – was sponsored by the American Bar Association and the Center for Migration Studies.
 Speakers at the event included Donald Kerwin, the Executive Director of the Center for Migration Studies; Dora Schriro, Commissioner, New York City Department of Correction and ABA President-Elect James R. Silkenat.

-(courtesy Will Coley).
+Listen to audio here (courtesy Will Coley).